Galleta12/OpenGLMaze/README.md

 With 1 and 2 u can change the camera view.
 It will start with the main camera. but if you press 2 it will change to the camera of the player that is a cube.
 The player is control with the arrows keys and the movement is relaitve to where the first view camera is poiting. there is a simple aabb collision checker.
+The player can rotate with q and e.

 When running it may take a little bit to load since it loading all the textures files and this can take some time.
 THe texture coordinates, normal position and the vertices are handle by a big array, that contains all of this data and this will be imported to opengl.